Paingouin/ModernCPPSeed/README.md

 Inside Tools/Builders

 ## Hot-Loading (Windows Only for the moment)
-To test the hot-loading, compile the batch-hot-loading, launch it manually (in the folder build/bin/Debug) and let it run.
+To test the hot-loading, compile the Executable-hot-loading, launch it manually (in the folder build/bin/Debug) and let it run.
 Open the project ofHotLoad
 Change the content of the method loadedFunction and build the project.
 The changes should appear.